-Band

-Students must provide their own instruments and marching band shoes, which must be white, rubber-soled sneakers.
-The maximum dollar amount charged by the district for these materials will be \$150.00

-Vocal Music/Swing Choir

-Students must purchase outfits and shoes selected by the sponsor and/or student group.
+• Band Students must provide their own instruments and marching band shoes, which must be white, rubber-soled sneakers.
+The maximum dollar amount charged by the district for these materials will be materials will be \$150.00 • Vocal Music/Swing Choir Students must purchase outfits and shoes selected by the sponsor and/or student group.
 The maximum dollar amount charged by the district for these materials will be \$300.00

-13. Contributions for Junior and Senior Class Extracurricular Activities.
+14. Contributions for Junior and Senior Class Extracurricular Activities.